MarlonBairUSF/Viewpoint-App/README.md

 ## Try the App

-The app is deployed at https://viewpoint-app.vercel.app/, and this video shows it off <link>
+The app is deployed at https://viewpoint-app.vercel.app/, and this video shows it off https://youtu.be/CDZ0DgT1E-c.

 ## Followup Prompts Regarding Features, and Cursor Responses